NeonMC23/LiDAR-HD-Viewer/README.md

 - In multi-tile workflows, append progressively and validate alignment before adding many tiles.
 - If the machine is constrained, enable `Compact toolbar` and lower `Quality`.
 - Tile points are internally kept in `float32` for lower RAM usage in large multi-tile projects.
+- Large imports are automatically downsampled to keep a global RAM point budget.
+- Qt is configured for desktop OpenGL to favor dedicated GPU usage when available on the system.

 ## Troubleshooting